akalongman/laravel-multilang/README.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 This is a very useful package to integrate multi language (multi locale) functionality in Laravel 5.x.
-It includes a ServiceProvider to register the multilang and Middleware for modification routes.
+It includes a ServiceProvider to register the multilang and Middleware for automatic modification routes like `http://site.com/en/your-routes`.

-This package uses database for storing translations (also it caches data on production environment for improving performance) Also package automatically adds in database missing keys (on the local environment only).
+This package uses database for storing translations (it caches data on production environment for improving performance) Also package automatically adds in database missing keys (on the local environment only).

 ## Table of Contents